 - Proceed with the on-screen prompts and reset your PC.

 We hope that our tips were able to guide you when restoring your PC after running into the “side-by-side configuration is incorrect” error.
 You should be able to enjoy your apps, install new ones, or remove unwanted programs without having to see the same pop-up.

 If you notice in the future that your system is experiencing similar issues, feel free to return to our article and apply some other fixes.
-If nothing works, we recommend turning to either Microsoft’s customer support team or looking for an IT specialist in regards to your PC’s health.
+If nothing works, we recommend turning to either Microsoft’s customer support team or looking for an IT specialist in regard to your PC’s health.

 Are you interested in learning more about Windows 10?
 Do you need help fixing any other Windows 10 errors and issues?
 You can browse our dedicated Help Center section and find articles about everything related to Microsoft’s groundbreaking operating system.
-Click here to proceed.

 If you’re looking for a software company you can trust for its integrity and honest business practices, look no further than SoftwareKeep.
 We are a Microsoft Certified Partner and a BBB Accredited Business that cares about bringing our customers a reliable, satisfying experience on the software products they need.
 We will be with you before, during, and after all the sales.